All Episodes

 It's where the FAA transmits information on airport backups directly to passengers and their families.

-They're gonna double that.
+They're going to double that.

-The proposal is to double that to uh eight hundred dollars.
+Proposal is to double that to $800.

-Of course that's the the the thing about this.
+Of course, that's the thing about this.

-Because the problem's been around for a long, long time, and people have been complaining about it for a long, long time.
+I'm still trying to get my arms around my reaction to this to be able to express it to you because the problem's been around for a long, long time, and people have been complaining about it for a long, long time.

 Nobody's really done anything about it.

-So here is the president of the United States.
+So, here is the president of the United States.

 This is the equivalent, folks, of fixing potholes in terms of what his job is.

-And if he's able to get out in front of this and make this work this Thanksgiving, this is the kind of real applied visible government success that people want to see.
+And if he's able to get out in front of this and make this work this Thanksgiving, this is the kind of real applied, visible government success that people want to see.

-Now I know there's some other things that those of you who travel a lot commercially and go through these terminals would like to have that the president didn't mention.
+Now, I know there's some other things that those of you who travel a lot commercially and go through these terminals would like to have that the president didn't mention.

-This is not about comfort in the terminal, because the idea is to get you in and out of the terminal as quick as possible, get you on your airplane, get your airplane to where you're going as quick as possible.
+This is not about comfort in the terminal because the idea is to get you in and out of the terminal as quick as possible, get you on your airplane, get your airplane to where you're going as quick as possible.

-This this is gonna foster more goodwill with people than a lot of these, you know, nameless, faceless programs that get discussed on a uh on a daily basis.
+And if they succeed in doing this, mark my words, this is going to foster more goodwill with people than a lot of these nameless, faceless programs that get discussed on a daily basis.

 All right, back to the phones to San Francisco.